p2pu/learning-adult-learning/about/index.md

 ---
-title: How will this course work?
+layout: course_page
+title: About Learning Family Learning
 ---

 ## How will this course work?